• Skip to primary navigation

 Whole Wheat Pita Bread Recipe

 Now serve the bread whatever way you like, the pita will taste just like freshly backed.
-Make sure to follow us on Instagram for lots of inspirations on what to fill the whole wheat pita bread with.
+Make sure to follow us on Instagram for lots of inspiration on what to fill the whole wheat pita bread with.

 Whole Wheat Pita Bread Recipe